code4romania/ckanext-dataportaltheme/CONTRIBUTING.md

-# Catalog Politic - Contributing guide
+# Data Portal - Contributing guide

 :two_hearts: First off all, thank you for your interest in the project and for taking the time to contribute!